numbat-tutorials/tutorial_packaging_your_code/README.md

 ### Presenters

 * [Michael Lydeamore](https://www.michaellydeamore.com) is a senior lecturer in the Department of Econometrics and Business Statistics.
-His research focusses on computational statistics, and network theory, applied to public health and infectious diseases problems.
+His research focuses on computational statistics, and network theory, applied to public health and infectious diseases problems.
 Dr Lydeamore is a Fellow of the Higher Education Academy, and editor for Royal Society Open Science and the Bulletin of Mathematical Biology.
 He is also currently a board member and treasurer for the [Australia and New Zealand Industrial and Applied Mathematics](http://www.anziam.org.au) society.

 ### Background